VPN Review

 |---|---|---|

-| Free plan | Free VPN plan, no credit card required | Useful for basic privacy needs, but it has fewer locations, fewer devices, and fewer advanced features. |
+| Free plan | Free; no credit card required in our review notes | Good for basic privacy use, but limited to 1 active connection and fewer paid-plan features. |

-| Monthly plan | VPN Plus listed at $9.99/month in the public 1-month pricing view | This is the cleanest paid comparison point against other monthly VPN plans. |
+| VPN Plus monthly | $9.99/month | The cleanest paid VPN comparison point against other true monthly VPN plans. |

 Visit Site Compare Top PicksPrivacy and security